Apple IIe

 The Apple IIe (styled as Apple //e) is the third model in the Apple II series of personal computers produced by Apple Computer.
+It was released in January 1983 as the successor to the Apple II Plus.
+The e in the name stands for enhanced.
+It is the first Apple II with built-in lowercase, 80-column text support and 64K RAM standard, while reducing the total chip count from previous models by approximately 75%.

-The e in the name stands for enhanced, referring to the fact that several popular features were now built-in that were formerly only available as upgrades or add-ons in earlier models.
-Improved expandability combined with the new features made for a very attractive general-purpose machine to first-time computer shoppers.
-As the last surviving model of the Apple II computer line before discontinuation, and having been manufactured and sold for nearly 11 years with relatively few changes, the IIe earned the distinction of being the longest-lived computer in Apple's history.
+Improved expandability combined with the new features made for an attractive general-purpose machine to first-time computer shoppers.
+As the last surviving model of the Apple II computer line before discontinuation, and having been manufactured and sold for nearly 11 years with relatively few changes, the IIe was the longest-lived computer in Apple's history.